40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 An up and coming abstract artist, Osamu Kobayashi, painted Slit with a playful geometry in mind.

-The dark hues of the background make the actual subject of the painting stand out and receive all the attention.
+The dark hues of the background make the actual subject stand out, garnering every viewer’s attention.

 Because of his use of shades of bright yellow, this artwork received great recognition from artists and also marked the beginning of an era of modern abstract painting.